-Abstract.
-The problem of cooperatively performing a set of t tasks in a decentralized computing environment subject to failures is one of the fundamental problems in distributed computing.
+The problem of cooperatively performing a set of t tasks in a decentralized setting where the computing medium is subject to failures is one of the fundamental problems in distributed computing.
 The setting with partitionable networks is especially challenging, as algorithmic solutions must accommodate the possibility that groups of processors become disconnected (and, perhaps, reconnected) during the computation.
-The efficiency of task-performing algorithms is often assessed in terms of work: the total number of tasks, counting multiplicities, performed by all of the processors during the computation.
-In general, the scenario where the processors are partitioned into g disconnected components causes any task-performing algorithm to have work $\Omega(t \cdot g)$ even if each group of processors performs no more than the optimal number of $\Theta(t)$ tasks.
+The efficiency of task-performing algorithms is often assessed in terms of their work: the total number of tasks, counting multiplicities, performed by all of the processors during the computation.
+In general, an adversary that is able to partition the network into g components can cause any task-performing algorithm to have work $\Omega(t \cdot g)$ even if each group of processors performs no more than the optimal number of $\Theta(t)$ tasks.

-Given that such pessimistic lower bounds apply to any scheduling algorithm, we pursue a competitive analysis.
-Specifically, this paper studies a simple randomized scheduling algorithm for pasynchronous processors, connected by a dynamically changing communication medium, to complete t known tasks.
-The performance of this algorithm is compared against that of an omniscient off-line algorithm with full knowledge of the future changes in the communication medium.
-The paper describes a notion of computation width, which associates a natural number with a history of changes in the communication medium, and shows both upper and lower bounds on work-competitiveness in terms of this quantity.
-Specifically, it is shown that the simple randomized algorithm obtains the competitive ratio $(1 + \mathbf{cw}/e)$, where \mathbf{cw} is the computation width and e is the base of the natural logarithm (e = 2.7182...); this competitive ratio is then shown to be tight.
+Given such pessimistic lower bounds, and in order to understand better the practical implications of performing work in partitionable settings, we study distributed work-scheduling and pursue a competitive analysis.
+Specifically, we study a simple randomized scheduling algorithm for p asynchronous processors, connected by a dynamically changing communication medium, to complete t known tasks.
+We compare the performance of the algorithm against that of an "off-line" algorithm with full knowledge of the future changes in the communication medium.
+We describe a notion of $computation\ width$, which associates a natural number with a history of changes in the communication medium, and show both upper and lower bounds on competitiveness in terms of this quantity.
+Specifically, we show that a simple randomized algorithm obtains the competitive